Acerrimus/blog/README.md

-Hey, this is the souce code fo rmy personal portfolio/blog site.
+Hey, this is the souce code for my personal portfolio/blog site.
 Thanks for checking it out!

 This site was made using HUGO.
 The theme used is [hello-friend-ng](https://themes.gohugo.io/themes/hugo-theme-hello-friend-ng/)